nsitu/GhibliVue/README.md

 A `.replit` configuration file has been added, so it should be possible to import the code to [Replit](https://replit.com/) directly.

 # Deploy on Heroku
 Since this is a static site, you will want to use the [static buildpack](https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-static) on Heroku.
-There is a config file, `static.json` that Heroku will be looking for.
-It just tells Heroku where the root of the site is.
+The config file, `static.json` in the root of this repository will tell Heroku where the root of the site is.